MattiasPernhult/vscode-todo/README.md

 * **Linux:** $HOME/.vscode/extensions

 ## Contributing
-If you like to contribute with new features or fixing issues just set up a development environment and make a pull request and I will look into that as soon as possible
+If you like to contribute with new features or fixing issues just set up a development environment and make a pull request and I will look into that as soon as possible.

 #### Development environment
 You can set up a development environment for debugging the extension during extension development.